 General and administrative ("G&A") costs incurred by the Company are expensed, with certain costs directly related to exploration and development assets being capitalized or reported as production costs.
-The G&A costs reported above are therefore a net number representing gross G&A costs incurred less recoveries.
+The G&A costs reported are on a net basis, representing gross G&A costs incurred less recoveries.

-G&A decreased 36% from the prior year due to cost saving measures undertaken in 2016, attributable primarily to lower head count and the closure of the Dubai office in the third quarter of 2016.
+G&A decreased 60% to \$0.7 million from the prior year as compared to \$1.8 million in Q2, 2016.
+The decrease is due to cost saving measures undertaken in 2016, attributable primarily to lower head count and the closure of the Dubai office in the third quarter of 2016.
+Similar trends are noted on a year to date basis.